panpanfei/Dual-Pixel-Exploration-Simultaneous-Depth-Estimation-and-Image-Restoration/README.md

 How to use - DDDNet
 ----------------
-1. Make sure the '--input_test_file' is the right loop.
+1. Make sure the '--input_test_file' is right.
 2. Run 'dual_pixel_test.py' and 'dual_pixel_test_MB.py' to get the result of our-sys and DPD-blur dataset.
+3. For the DPD-blur dataset, the result for the original resolution images is 25.4136 / 0.8394 in PSNR/SSIM.

 Notes